 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The third ingredient is dried whole egg, a dehydrated powder made from shell-free eggs.
+The third ingredient includes dried whole egg, a dehydrated powder made from shell-free eggs.
 Eggs are easy to digest and have an exceptionally high biological value.